hootsoft/.github/README.md

 #### Running a DynamoDB Database
 If the application that you are running requires a DynamoDB Database, ensure that you have carried out the required steps from [Installing DynamoDB in Docker](#installing-dynamodb-in-docker) before continuing.

-Once you have this set up, you should be able to run `docker start {name}` to run the container locally.
+Once you have this set up, the relevant container should be configured to run automatically when you run `yarn start` on the package.
+If it doesn't, you should be able to run `docker start {name}` to run the container locally.
 The name should match the [name in the table](#dynamodb-ports).
 If successful, you will be able to access your database through a GUI at `http://localhost:{port}/`, for example `http://localhost:8992/`.

+If you need to troubleshoot the Docker container not running on `yarn start`, take a look at the `package.json` file within the package you want to start.
+It should say something like `"start": "yarn g:dynamo:{package} && yarn g:start",`.
+What this is doing is looking at the root/global `package.json` file in @hootsoft/backend, running the script `"g:dynamo:{package}": "docker start dynamodb_{package}"` first, then running `yarn start`.